 For businesses of all sizes and types, as well as for bloggers and people just wanting to have a voice on the Internet, WordPress has become the platform of choice.

-Because when it comes to a development platform or a Content Management Systems (CMS), there really is no comparison to anything else.
+When it comes to a flexible development platform or a robust Content Management System (CMS), there really is no comparison to anything else.
 As the most widely used CMS by web site developers with over 53% of market share, WordPress is unmatched in popularity, functionality and ease of use.

-Yet, if you’ve developed and are running your site on WordPress, there’s a chance that you may be making a faux pas or two that could compromise your site or how would like to be perceived on the Internet.
+Yet, if you’ve developed and are running your site on WordPress, there’s a chance that you may be making a faux pas or two that could compromise your site or how would like to be perceived by others online.

-So, in order to put your best foot forward and not look like a dork using this great platform, take a look at this infographic that Jerod Morris put together which may uncover the errors of your ways and provide a few important fixes to your WordPress site.
+In order to put your best foot forward and not look like a dork using this great platform, take a look at this infographic that Jerod Morris put together.
+It may uncover a few of the errors of your ways and provide some important fixes to your WordPress site.

 Have you stumbled in launching your WordPress site?
 Where did you goof up and look like a dork?
 Share your mistake and how you recovered.